reeveng/docs/src/lib/blogposts/understanding.md

 Since I was 12-13 years old, I have thought at least once about suicide every day.
 Which is probably the most constant thing that I've actively/passively been doing.
 Nothing in my life has been as constant as this weird abstract feeling of not wanting to be alive.
 Why is it so prevalent?

-I have always felt as if I had to supress my feelings, part of it was probably to avoid getting bullied and/or taken advantage of.
+I have always felt as if I had to suppress my feelings, part of it was probably to avoid getting bullied and/or taken advantage of.
 Maybe I should get more in touch with my emotions again, but how?

 A note for **if you don't understand depression**: